 We precision-cut our upholstered frames using 1” thick plywood made of kiln dried hardwood that is glued, double doweled and corner blocked for extra support.
-This means no warping, no cracking, no splitting and no faulty corners.
+In some instances, like our Leroy and Hayes chairs, we use solid kiln-dried hardwood for the frame.
+All this means no warping, no cracking, no splitting and no faulty corners.
 We’re so confident in the longevity of our frames, each is covered by a lifetime warranty.

 Compare to: Mass produced alternatives at our price point utilize 0.5” frames, sometimes made from particleboard, that will literally crumble over time.
 They might skip glue and corner blocks, using simple stapling to connect the pieces that are fundamental to the architecture of your piece.
 We’ve even seen so-called high-end sofas (with price tags to match) use such flimsy materials and craftsmanship.